Crash Course: configuration

 the user is the only one who knows if and when a synchronization point is

 However, some features aren't easily accessible to users and can be made thread-safe by means of this definition.

 entt::id_type is directly controlled by this definition and widely used within

 default type if necessary.

-As is known, the ECS module of
+It's known that the ECS module of

 EnTT is based on sparse sets.
 What is less